 Quarterly calibrations and audits of time-integrated sampling equipment were completed at all air monitoring stations.
-The Fort Chipewyan station was calibrated in July.
-Four stations were completed in August and five stations were completed in September.
+Seven stations were calibrated in November and two were calibrated in December.
+One of the remote Pluvio's also underwent a guided accuracy test and passed.